 Attacks on journalists continue.
 The police have obstructed journalists from reporting on several occasions in the last year, including during protests, by arresting or by using violence against them.
 The government has also censored reports related to the migration situation on the islands, such as living conditions of refugees in camps and pushbacks of asylum seekers.
-A Dutch journalist was forced to leave the country because of threats to her life after asking the Greek Prime Minister a direct guestion regarding refugee pushbacks.
+A Dutch journalist was forced to leave the country because of threats to her life after asking the Greek Prime Minister a direct question regarding refugee pushbacks.
 The PM was angered and accused the journalist of insulting him and the Greek people, a reaction that triggered the threats.
-Moreover, a recent report presenting evidence that the Greek Intelligence Service is monitoring journalists conducting investigative work as well as other individuals such as lawyers or employees of organisations working with refugees is concerning.10
+Moreover, a recent report presenting evidence that the Greek on rule of law in the European Union Intelligence Service is monitoring journalists conducting investigative work as well as other individuals such as lawyers or employees of organisations working with refugees is concerning.